 Important questions for your wedding photographer

-When it comes to choosing the perfect wedding photographer for you, there are a wealth of questions to be answered, I know.
-I stressed and worried a lot when I was planning my own wedding.
-I learnt that it was so important to form a good relationship with your chosen one and now being a wedding photographer myself, I always make sure I am there to answer any questions my couples may have in the run up to their big day.
+When it comes to choosing the perfect wedding photographer for you, there are a wealth of questions to be answered, It is so important to form a good relationship with your chosen one and now being a wedding photographer myself, I always make sure I am there to answer any questions my couples may have in the run up to their big day.
 With that in mind I have compiled some answers to the top questions that I often get asked from my clients.
 I hope this will help you out in your decision making process and leave you confident you have picked the right person for the job.....

 Budget is important I know, but with wedding photography you are pretty much getting what you pay for.
 If you are booking a wedding photographer primarily based on how cheap they are than you can be sure that you are more than likely to be very disappointed when you receive your images.
 You will see on some wedding photographer's pages that they use the word INVESTMENT to describe their pricing information and you really should look at it like this.
 I personally considered my wedding photographer booking as THE most important supplier, he had one chance to get it right!
 So myself and my husband invested quite a bit of our budget in booking the right one!
 I am so glad we did.
 What clients can sometimes not consider when they are looking at pricing, is shooting the wedding day does not end there for photographers, we then spend 2-3 weeks editing and retouching your images.
 It is a heavy workload and that is why a wedding photographer charges an amount that reflects the time and effort they put in to creating your individual wedding portfolio.
 Overall, to expect to receive good quality images that you will love to look back on, you really need to expect to pay around £1,000-£2,000 plus depending on what extras your photographer is providing.
 I mainly shoot in the Hertfordshire and London areas of the UK but wherever you are based you can expect a good wedding photographer to charge a similar price to this.
 You can expect to receive online galleries, USB's, and prints within this price package. some wedding photographers use second shooters, this can also bump up the price but can be worth it if you want every single aspect of your day captured.
 Food for thought!